Bunny Meyer

 Rachel "Bunny" Marie Meyer (born August 3, 1985) is an American beauty YouTuber known by the username grav3yardgirl.

 Early life

-Meyer graduated from Friendswood High School in 2003.
-She has recounted her high school experiences, stating that she participated mainly in theatre, but was also a member of FFA, debate, student council, and the French National Honors Society.
+Rachel Marie Meyer was born in Houston on August 3, 1985, and graduated from Friendswood High School in 2003.
+She participated mainly in theatre, but was also a member of FFA, debate, student council, and the French National Honors Society.
 She met her current boyfriend, whom she calls "Dogman" in videos, during her sophomore year.
 Meyer originally pursued a career in the fashion industry, attending Texas Woman's University, San Jacinto College, and finally the University of Houston, from which she graduated in 2007.
 However, she broke her hand in a car accident in 2010, which left her unable to pursue a career in the fashion industry.
 She created her YouTube channel later that year in an effort to redirect her trauma in a positive way.

 YouTube channel

 Based in Pearland, Texas, Meyer's YouTube channel was originally focused on paranormal experiences and trips to graveyards.
 She later transitioned her channel to focus on fashion and makeup, as well as a series called "Does This Thing Really Work?" in which she reviews As Seen On TV products.
 Meyer refers to her followers as her "Swamp Family".

 As of January 2025, her channel has over 8.5 million subscribers and 1.8 billion video views.